 After The Diagnosis – Next Steps

 Receiving an autism diagnosis is not something you may have planned for your family, but it is a journey that is unique and beautiful.
 This is a step by step guide for your family as you start this journey.
 It may help make the road smoother and answer questions you hadn’t anticipated yet.
 The Autism Society of Southern Arizona has consolidated these next steps to take while you move forward to help your child.
 This can serve as a road map to help your family following a diagnosis.
-You may always reach us at 520-770-1541 or info@as-az.org.
+You may always reach us at 520-770-1541 or [email protected].

 Step 1: Receiving an official diagnosis of autism.